Many expat parents have the impression that EtonHouse offers programmes only for pre-K tykes.

-But the truth is, EtonHouse has a comprehensive educational path for your child, from playgroups through to preschool, primary and secondary levels.
+But, the truth is, EtonHouse provides a comprehensive educational path for your child – from playgroup through to preschool, primary, secondary and high school levels.

-EtonHouse Thomson now offers the International Baccalaureate Primary Years Programme (IB PYP) for students up to age 12.
+EtonHouse offers the International Baccalaureate Primary Years Programme (IB PYP) for students up to age 12.

 Students get to interact with an English and Mandarin teacher each day, which helps them think, understand and communicate effectively in two languages.

-Students currently enrolled in EtonHouse preschools will enjoy an automatic transfer to the Thomson campus to continue their primary education or the Broadrick campus for both primary and secondary education.
+Students currently enrolled in EtonHouse pre-schools will enjoy a seamless transition to Thomson, Sentosa, Broadrick or Orchard campuses to continue their primary education and beyond.